near-everything/marketplace-demo/examples/browser-2-server/README.md

-# Better NEAR Auth - Browser to Server Example
+# Better NEAR Auth - Complete Authentication Example

-This example demonstrates how to implement Sign in with NEAR (SIWN) authentication between a browser application and server using the `better-near-auth` plugin for Better Auth.
+This example demonstrates a complete authentication system that combines Sign in with NEAR (SIWN) with social OAuth providers (Google, GitHub, Discord, etc.) using the `better-near-auth` plugin for Better Auth.

 ## Features

 - **NEAR Wallet Authentication** - Sign in with NEAR using NEP-413 standard
+- **Social OAuth Login** - Sign in with Google, GitHub, Discord, and other providers
+- **Account Linking** - Link social accounts with NEAR accounts following better-auth best practices
+- **Profile Browser** - Public NEAR account profiles at `/profile/${accountId}` routes
 - **Better Auth Integration** - Full-featured authentication with session management
 - **FastinTEAR Integration** - Browser wallet connectivity via FastinTEAR
 - **Profile Integration** - Automatic fetching of user profiles from NEAR Social